jsphpndr/covid-api-bahamas/content/about-project/_index.md

 It's our hope that whether it's viewing this site directly or accessing the API, everybody can use it: over breakfast, eating lunch, planning dinner... you see where this is going.

-We're also hoping that this data will be beneficial to instutions — like hospitals, research labs, colleges and universities — that rely on data like this to create models, forecasts and projections.
+We're also hoping that this data will be beneficial to institutions — like hospitals, research labs, colleges and universities — that rely on data like this to create models, forecasts and projections.

 It's even being used to help teach high school kids how to code.